DalavanCloud/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 ## Abstract and learning objectives

-In this workshop, you will look at what is involved in deploying SAP HANA on Azure with the goals of designing for high availability, disaster recovery as well as supportability.
+In this Whiteboard Design Session, you will look at what is involved in deploying SAP HANA on Azure with the goals of designing for high availability, disaster recovery as well as supportability.

-At the end of this workshop, you will be able to better design and deploy SAP HANA on Azure.
+At the end of this whiteboard design session you will be able to better design and deploy SAP HANA on Azure.

-Learning objectives:

--   Design high availability for SAP HANA workloads on Azure VMs

--   Design disaster recovery for SAP HANA workloads on Azure VMs

 ## Step 1: Review the customer case study